 - Arrhythmias [see WARNINGS AND PRECAUTIONS].

-- Chest and or Throat, Neck and/or Jaw Pain/Tightness/Pressure [see WARNINGS and PRECAUTIONS].
+- Chest, Throat, Neck and/or Jaw Pain/Tightness/Pressure [see WARNINGS AND PRECAUTIONS].

 - Cerebrovascular Events [see WARNINGS AND PRECAUTIONS].